Last updated September 5, 2022.

 The Serious Hazards of Prescription Sleeping Pills

-Prescription Sleeping Pills Destroy Sleep
+Prescription Sleeping Pills Block the Benefits of Sleep

 He made a startling discovery when studying people under the influence of popular sleep drugs like Ambien and Lunesta.